 The end users of the solution need to be prepared for proper usage of the new version.
 This can often include training sessions by a designated solution trainer.
 Additionally, if there are any planned outages as a result of the deployment service window, the business needs to have clear understanding of the timelines and formulate contingency plans for operations during that window if there is an impact on them.

-- Change control/operations
+- Change Control / Operations

 Common roles that participate within this phase are outlined below.

-NOTE: keep in mind that exact roles can change based upon specific project needs.
+Note: keep in mind that exact roles can change based upon specific project needs.
 Additionally, it is common for individual people to be responsible for more than one role.

-Individual tasked with coordinating with the various organization units to ensure proper procedures are followed and project plans reflects all tasks.
+Tasked with coordinating with the various organization units to ensure proper procedures are followed and project plans reflects all tasks.

-Individual(s) tasked with training the user community on how to use the functionality of the new release.
+Persons tasked with training the user community on how to use the functionality of the new release.

 Below outlines available supporting content for this section:

 This is an example template that outlines the needs of all components within a solution that need to be moved and configured within a new environment in order for the solution to successfully execute.
 This is an overarching document that includes the overall guide to version deployment.
-There are sub-sections that will call out to the below mentioned application checklist.
+There are sub sections that will call out to the below mentioned Application Check List.

 This example document is intended to be used as an application artifact to assist with initial deployment but also ongoing application configuration validation.
 This document must highlight and stipulate what all settings must be to enable the relevant application to execute successfully.
 This Check List is often handed off to the Operations team as well and is used as a means of confirming baseline configuration in the event of a support issue that happens post deployment.